Late Ohio singer ‘Nightbirde’ still making an impact

 This season, the Mzansi Youth Choir helped keep the Zanesville singer’s memory alive with its own special version of “It’s OK.”
 The group from Johannesburg, South Africa, made show history with the performance which garnered the members the first-ever audience-awarded Golden Buzzer.

-Cowell told the group its tribute was “breathtaking” as he became visibly emotional.
+Cowell told the group after that performance that its tribute was “breathtaking” as he became visibly emotional.

+“I think Nightbirde was there spiritually,” one of the choir members said during a video package shown on Tuesday’s live show.

+“We can’t wait to showcase what we are bringing and the legacy that we are continuing for Nightbirde,” another member said before the performance.